 The third check is for the proper voltage change as the throttle opens and closes.
 Voltage should rise smoothly from about 1 volt to a maximum of 5 volts at wide open throttle.
 No voltage rise or skips in the reading means the sensor needs to be replaced.
 Observing the sensor's output signal as a trace on an oscilloscope can be a real time-save here because it is easy to see any deviations in the voltage curve.

-Under normal circumstances, a TPS should not require adjustment.
+On older applications, some TPS sensors are adjustable but under normal circumstances should not require adjustment.
 But if your diagnosis reveals a problem with the TPS voltage setting, if the TPS is defective and must be replaced or if the carburetor or throttle body is replaced, then adjustment may be required.
-Note: This applies to older vehicles only.
-On most late model vehicles, the TPS is self-calibrating.
-The engine computer uses the base voltage reading at idle as representing 0% throttle opening.

-NOTE: The TPS on most remanufactured carburetors is preset at the factory to an "average" setting for the majority of applications the carb fits.
+NOTE: The TPS on most remanufactured carburetors and older throttle bodies is preset at the factory to an "average" setting for the majority of applications the carb fits.
 Even so, the TPS should be reset to the specific application upon which it is installed.

 Through 1982, all GM throttle position sensors were adjustable.
 But on newer applications, many sensors are not adjustable.
 Starting in 1984, for example, GM went to a nonadjustable TPS on the 1.8 and 2.5L Pontiac engines.
 Likewise, Chevy switched to a nonadjustable TPS starting in '85 on the 2.0L engine.
 On engines with a nonadjustable TPS, the ECM uses whatever idle reading it gets from the TPS as the base voltage reference point.